Yellowstone mountain’s ‘derogatory’ name changed

-(NEXSTAR) – Mount Doane, a mountain within Yellowstone National Park, has a new name as part of the Department of Interior’s process to remove derogatory terms from the names of federal lands.
+(NEXSTAR) — A mountain within Yellowstone National Park, has a new name as part of the Department of Interior’s process to remove derogatory terms from the names of federal lands.

-In a November order, Secretary of the Interior Deb Haaland, in addition to declaring “squaw” a derogatory term, kickstarted the process to review and replace derogatory names of the nation’s geographic features.
+Secretary of the Interior Deb Haaland kickstarted the process to review and replace derogatory names of the nation’s geographic features in November order, in the process declaring “squaw” a derogatory term,

 The 10,551-foot peak found east of Yellowstone Lake in Wyoming was previously named after U.S. Army Lt.
 Gustavus Doane.